zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    For more information, see MS-SMB2:2.2.3

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 2 message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 2 message.

-   :dialects: A vector of the client's supported dialects.
+   :param dialects: A vector of the client's supported dialects.

    .. zeek:see:: smb2_message smb2_negotiate_response